Swapping your property

 Are there any conditions?

-- the design and/or size of current housing does not meet their household's needs
+- household's needs that the design and/or size of current housing doesn’t meet

 - be eligible for the property they would like to move into (for example, they are entitled to that number of bedrooms)

 - have looked after their property properly as outlined in the State Tenancy Agreement

 - agree to accept the property they wish to transfer to in its current condition and sign the declaration on the application form